logdna/logdna-agent-v2/docs/HELM.md

 ### Tags support:

-Optionally, you can configure the LogDNA Agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the LogDNA web UI.
+Optionally, you can configure the LogDNA Agent to associate tags to all log records that it collects so that you can identify the data quicker in the LogDNA web UI.

 ```bash
 $ helm install --set logdna.key=$LOGDNA_INGESTION_KEY,logdna.tags=production my-release logdna/agent